abdullahabduljabbarab/clearance-federation/README.md

 - **IEEE 1516-2010 HLA-Evolved** via OpenRTI 0.10.0, RPR-FOM 2.0 base

 All four run concurrently against the same authoritative airspace state.
-The same aircraft state hits Wireshark as a spec-compliant Entity State PDU, appears in RTI Administration Console as a discoverable DomainParticipant with six DataWriters, and lands in an HLA federation as an `ATCManagedAircraft` object with encoded attributes.
-Same tick, four wires, four vendor runtimes, zero overlap between them.
+The same aircraft state is decoded in Wireshark as a spec-compliant Entity State PDU, appears in RTI Administration Console through a discoverable DomainParticipant with six DataWriters, and enters an HLA federation as an `ATCManagedAircraft` object with encoded attributes.

+Same tick, four wires, four runtime paths, each independently switchable with no runtime dependency on the others.

 This is a read-only mirror of the four federation modules as they live inside CLEARANCE.
 It does not build on its own.
 It exists so